 Stage 4: Two year Council ban

 There shall be a right of appeal for Stages 3 and 4.
 If a player wishes to appeal they must inform both the Chair and an independent Council member they trust within 3 days.
 Each party then submits a statement to the Council (the Player's statement is submitted through the independent member).

 There shall be no discussion of the appeal or the circumstances of the ruling on the Council list.
 A three day poll is set up and every member of the Council votes to either uphold or overturn the Chair's ruling.

 The decision requires a simple majority vote.

-From the date of the offense, if there have been no further transgressions within a certain time period, the slate is wiped clean.
-This varies, depending upon the stage in the process the player has reached.
+From the date of the offense, if there have been no further transgressions within 6 months, the slate is wiped clean.

 Any of the membership may call for a Membership Review of a Council decision.
 Further, the Council may call for a Membership Review on issues that they deem necessary.
 General guidelines for a Membership Review are set forth here:

 Membership Reviews are time consuming and detract from the intent of Borderlands.
 These should not be called to overturn a ruling made within a duty station, or on issues that are in Council discussion unless determined necessary by the Council.
 Except in cases where the Review is called in opposition to a Council decision or ruling, the Council may elect to review the issue and present alternative solutions.

 All dutystations will recognize the appointments and plotlines of all other dutystations.
 The Council will create guidelines for ensuring compatibility of all plotlines.

 All plot lines are to fit within the general Borderlands timeline and setting.